 The administrator actions log shows activity by your organization's Duo administrators.
 Examples of logged administrator actions include:

 Click on any of the column headings to sort log entries by that column.

 Click on the link in the "Action" column to see more details.

-The authentication log may be filtered by administrator.
+The authentication log event display may be filtered by administrator.